Data-intensive Systems and Engineering (DAT535)

 The emergence of Big Data and Data-intensive Systems as specialized fields in computing has been motivating development of new techniques and technologies needed to extract knowledge from large datasets.
 Since Hadoop was conceived in 2005, popular interest in data-intensive systems began to grow.
 It resulted - over time - in a collection of technologies, methodologies, and practices to cover the complete data lifecycle.

 This course is a first step to a variety of roles related to data-intensive systems.
-The core tasks in these roles that we will address are: roles in a data team, low-level algorithm design and implementation (direct implementation of MapReduce jobs), high-level algorithm design and implementation (utilizing one of data processing frameworks e.g. SparkSQL, MLlib), dataflow design (data pipelines), algorithm optimisation, advocating technology application both in technical and non-technical setting, providing introductory training to coworkers.
+The core tasks in these roles that we will address are: roles in a data team, data acquisition and integration (using files, APIs, etc.), data cleaning and augumentation (often using direct implementation of MapReduce jobs), data analytics and ML (often using one of data processing frameworks e.g. SparkSQL, MLlib), advocating technology application both in technical and non-technical setting, providing introductory training to coworkers.

 Learning outcome